ollls/zio-quartz-ee/README.md

 * LDAP and HTTPS Connection pooling and caching layers.
 * LDAP access thru Unbound SDK with async ZIO bindings.
 * Carefully crafted logging for connection pooling/caching to see different Layer of the same class.
 For example: ResPool[HttpClient] vs ResPool[LDAPClient]
+( there are version of conn pool with names, not used in the example )

 <i>
 Future plans are to provide OAUTH2 client filter example, connection limiter and fast in-memory data table.